An online psychiatrist is a psychiatrist who provides psychiatric services over the internet.

 There are two types of telepsychiatry: asynchronous and synchronous.

 Asynchronous telepsychiatry involves transmitting clinical information to a psychiatrist through online communication systems.
-This information may be in the form of emails or recorded video.
-It may come from the person seeking treatment or from their primary healthcare provider.
+This information may be in the form of emails or recorded videos.
+It may come from the person seeking treatment or from their primary healthcare professional.

-People may seek psychiatric services for a number of reasons.
+People may seek psychiatric services for several reasons.

 For example, some may see a psychiatrist in order to obtain a treatment plan for a mental health condition, such as:

-Others may seek psychiatric services to receive help for the following:
+People may seek psychiatric services to receive help for any of the following:

 - difficulty adjusting to major life changes